Microcystin-LR: Genotoxicity

 The WHO states microcystin-LR has no mutagenic effect.
 However, the induction of DNA strand-breaks in lymphocytes has been observed in mice after single oral administration.
 The effect is time- and dose-dependent.
 There is no change in the expression of selected genes involved in the cellular response to DNA damage after a 4-hour exposure.
 After 24 hours, the DNA damage-responsive genes were upregulated, which indicates that microcystin-LR is an indirect genotoxic agent.

 In China, the highest incidence of liver cancer occurs in areas with abundant cyanobacteria in the surface waters.
 Tumor development is associated with low-concentration exposure over a long period of time.

 In vitro studies

 In vitro studies showed that microcystin-LR is a potent inhibitor of protein phosphatase 1 (PP-1) and PP2A, but has no effect on protein kinase C or cyclic AMP-dependent kinase.
 Mutagenicity does not appear to occur for purified toxins derived from Microcystis, although the toxins were clastogenic for human lymphocytes.

 Biodegradation

-A metalloprotease enzyme isolated from bacteria at Lake Rotorua, among other locations, is called microcystinase, is part of a 3 enzyme biodegradation pathway.
-This particular enzyme results in a product with 160-fold decrease in toxicity.
+A metalloprotease enzyme isolated from bacteria at Lake Rotorua, among other locations, is called microcystinase.
+This particular enzyme turns microcystins into products with a 160-fold decrease in toxicity.